maiterm/api-hr-data/README.md

 # api-hr-data

-Rest API service in scala with playframework to comunicate with a data base of HR.
+Rest API service in scala with playframework to comunicate with an Azure Data Base of HR.

 ## Installation